Pierre Schlumberger: Personal life

 They lived in an 18th-century hôtel particulier in the Rue Férou, next door to Man Ray, restored by Barbe, with interior design by Valerian Rybar in "a provocative mix of classic and modern styles".
 They were prominent in New York and Paris society and hosted guests including Yves Saint Laurent, Andy Warhol, Rudolf Nureyev, Robert Rauschenberg, Christo, Man Ray, Salvador Dalí, and Roy Lichtenstein.

 In 1964, he bought Quinta do Vinagre, a 16th-century manor with 103 acre near Sintra, Portugal, built for the local bishop.
 From 1965 to 1975, Barbe restored and updated the 18-bedroom property.
 In 1968, Schlumberger and Antenor Patiño both held parties at their Portuguese estates with over 1,000 guests including Gina Lollobrigida, Audrey Hepburn, Zsa Zsa Gabor, Douglas Fairbanks Jr., and Henry Ford II.
 The singer Madonna was thought to have bought it for €18 million in 2017, but instead chose a smaller more "manageable" house nearby.

-They had two children, Paul-Albert in 1962 and Victoire in 1968.
 Schlumberger, an invalid from an earlier stroke, died in Paris in 1986.